Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 NYHC (New York Hard-Core) music is its very own stand-alone entity, a genre unto itself that originally was a location-based designation.
 It still is of course but the tag of NYHC itself is used in describing certain bands now, ones coming from nowhere near The Big Apple in many cases.

-Rest In Pieces played pretty regularly in their region at that time and around 1988, they were joined by bassist Craig Setari (SOIA, ex-Cro Mags, ex-Youth Of Today, ex-Agnostic Front) and in 1990, they issued their most well known work, the Roadracer Records-released “Under My Skin“.
-The band’s sophomore effort possessed a much cleaner, better production than its predecessor along with a slight more groove-oriented musical styling.
+Rest In Pieces played pretty regularly in their region at that time and around 1988, they were joined by bassist Craig Setari (SOIA, ex-Cro Mags, ex-Youth Of Today, ex-Agnostic Front) and in 1990, they issued their most well-known work, the Roadracer Records-released ‘Under My Skin‘.
+The band’s sophomore effort possessed a much cleaner, better production than its predecessor along with a slightly more groove-oriented musical styling.

-There has been the occasional one-off show, be it a festival special occasion, where Rest In Pieces have performed.
-The most recent was 2017’s annual Black ‘N Blue Bowl where the band’s classic front line of Armand, Craig and Rob were joined by Danny Schuler (Biohazard) on drums.
+There has been the occasional one-off show, be it a festival special occasion, where Rest In Pieces has performed.
+The most recent was 2017’s annual Black ‘N Blue Bowl where the band’s classic front line of Armand, Craig, and Rob was joined by Danny Schuler (Biohazard) on drums.